Copley Junior School is proud to be registered with Doncaster Children’s University™ as a ‘Learning Destination’.

 Children need to bring their passports into school for their hours to be counted on:

-In July 2017 we attended the Children's University Graduation Ceremony in the beautiful surroundings of High Melton College.
-Fifty six of our children 'graduated', having achieved at least 30 hours of extra-curricular learning.
-Many of our pupils have achieved far more than this - in some cases, over 643 hours and counting!
+In July 2019 we attended the Children's University Graduation Ceremony at Doncaster Hub.
+Seventy one of our children 'graduated', having achieved at least 30 hours of extra-curricular learning.
+Many of our pupils have achieved far more than this - in some cases, over 1000 hours and counting!
 Thank you to parents/carers who were able to join us for this lovely occasion.
 During the year, children have received their certificates for each stage of extra-curricular learning and at the Children's University Graduation the children received their Certificate of Participation.

 Please click on the first photograph below to view the gallery.

-Click on the video clip below to watch the children celebrating their success!
+Click on the video clip below to watch the children celebrating their success at one of our previous Children's University graduations!

 Children's University Successes!